JordyAaldering/Big-Data/docs/assignment04.md

 ![Against water-ground counts](https://raw.githubusercontent.com/JordyAaldering/Big-Data/master/Assignment04/images/against-wg-counts.png)

 Awesome, here we see that relatively few Pokémon are strong against water-ground types.
+Almost half of all Pokémon are weak against water-ground types.

 This concludes our exploration of the Pokémon dataset.
 Hopefully you too now see the power of the might water-ground Pokémon!